Center for Diabetes and Cardiometabolic Health – CDCH

 Serving the Bay Area

-Our gastroenterology and hepatology clinic proudly serves Daly City, San Francisco, and the surrounding Bay Area.
-As MAFLD specialists, we're committed to providing expert, compassionate care close to home.
+Our gastroenterology and hepatology clinic serves Daly City, San Francisco, and the surrounding Bay Area.
+As MAFLD specialists, we're committed to providing specialized liver and metabolic care in the Bay Area

 Medical Disclaimer

-This information is for educational purposes only and does not replace professional medical advice.
-Always consult with a qualified healthcare provider for diagnosis and treatment of MAFLD or any medical condition.
+This information is for educational purposes only and is not a substitute for professional medical advice.
+Always consult a qualified healthcare provider for diagnosis and treatment of MAFLD or any medical condition.

 Schedule Your Appointment